The 400 Blows (1959)

-During a flashback Jean-Dominique has of riding around in his convertible, the opening them to this film plays while imitating handheld shots of Paris from its opening credits
+During a flashback Jean-Dominique has of riding around in his convertible, the opening theme to this film plays while imitating handheld shots of Paris from its opening credits.

 The director, a big fan of Francois Truffaut, modeled the film's opening credits off the opening of The 400 Blows

 Cliff wants to rent this at the video store